DiegoAndresRamirez/UrgenciasYa-Backend/src/main/resources/uml/ReadmeGeneral.md

 ---

 This `README.md` file provides a complete guide to run, maintain, and expand the **Urgencias Ya** application, ensuring that any user can efficiently understand its operation and structure.

+### **Problem Statement**:

+During a medical emergency, it is crucial to access appropriate care quickly.
+However, users often face the following challenges:

+- Uncertainty about which hospital to go to.
+- Lack of information on wait times and congestion levels at medical centers.
+- Anxiety about finding the nearest hospital or the quickest route.

+Long waits and overcrowded emergency rooms can worsen a patient's condition and hinder communication with medical staff due to high demand.

+---

+### **Project Scope**:

+#### **Short Term**:
+- **Real-Time Information**: Develop a web application that displays the nearest emergency medical care centers based on the user's location.
+- **Congestion Levels**: Provide up-to-date information on congestion and wait times at each medical center.
+- **Travel Directions**: Offer directions and estimated travel times to the selected care center via car or public transportation using Waze and Google Maps.
+- **Emergency Contact**: Connect to an emergency hotline or contact in case the user cannot travel independently.
+- **Health Insurance Filters**: Allow users to filter care centers based on their health insurance provider (EPS) or SISBEN classification.

+#### **Medium Term**:
+- **Personal Information Integration**: Incorporate each user's personal information (in accordance with the "Personal Data Protection Law"), such as underlying diseases, socioeconomic status, location, age, gender, health insurance provider, and contact details.
+This information can be sent to the hospital to expedite care.
+- **Service Information**: Integrate data about the services provided by each hospital.
+- **Accident Support**: Add a feature that helps users involved in traffic accidents find hospitals that can treat them based on their insurance policy or SOAT.
+- **User Login**: Create a login system for users who authorize the processing of their data to expedite care upon arrival at the medical center.

+#### **Long Term**:
+- **Expand Coverage**: Expand the application's coverage to national and Latin American levels.
+- **Additional Features**: Incorporate features like medical appointment reminders, visit history, and priority appointment requests.
+- **Partnerships**: Establish partnerships with insurance companies and medical service providers to enhance the user experience.
+- **Endorsement**: Obtain approval from the Ministry of Health for implementation in all emergency care centers in the country.

+---

+### **Out of Scope**:
+- The application will **not** provide direct medical care or replace existing emergency services.
+- It will **not** integrate with the internal systems of hospitals or medical care centers.
+- **No** transportation or ambulance services will be offered directly through the application.
+- We **cannot guarantee** the quality of care provided by the hospital once the user is attended internally.

+### **Who We Are**:

+- **Mission**: To provide the population with up-to-date and reliable information about the nearest and least congested medical care centers, improving their quality of life and safety in emergency and urgent situations.

+- **Vision**: To be the leading web platform in the country by 2028, endorsed by the Ministry of Health, providing up-to-date and reliable information to facilitate quick and efficient access to emergency medical care centers.

+- **Values**: Transparency, Innovation, Commitment, Collaboration, Trust, Quality.